 When determining whether to grant sole custody or joint custody, the court does not have to provide the same award for the different types of custody.
 For example, a judge can order joint physical custody but sole legal custody to one parent.
 Likewise, the court can order joint legal custody but award sole physical custody of the child to one parent.

-·Separating the children by the week: Children stay at the first parent’s home on Sunday-Wednesday and the second parent’s home between Thursday-Saturday.
+·Separating the children by the week: Children stay at the first parent’s home on Sunday-Wednesday and the second parent’s house between Thursday-Saturday.

-·Alternating months: The parents stay at the first parent’s home in January and the second parent’s home in February.
+·Alternating months: The parents remain at the primary parent’s home in January and the second parent’s home in February.

-·Alternating six months: The parents spend January through June in the first parent’s home and July through December in the second parent’s home.
+·Alternating six months: The parents spend January through June in the first parent’s house and July through December in the second parent’s home.

-·Weekends and holidays: The children spend the school year with the first parent and weekends, summer and holidays with the other parent.
+·Weekends and holidays: The children spend the school year with the primary parent and weekends, summer and holidays with the other parent.

 Even when parents have joint custody, one of the parents may still be required to pay child support to the other parent.
-Child support formulas often take a number of factors into consideration when determining how much child support should be awarded.
+Child support formulas often take many factors into consideration when determining how much child support should be awarded.
 The amount of parenting time may be one such factor.

 Savvy Houston Child Custody Attorneys Can Assist with Determining Custody

-Oftentimes, parents may generally agree about which parent should have primary custody of the child.
-They may agree that the primary caregiver continue this role after the divorce or the severance of the relationship.
+Often, parents may agree about which parent should have primary custody of the child.
+They may decide that the primary caregiver continues this role after the divorce or the severance of the relationship.
 Alternatively, they may agree to joint custody.
-Even if they do not initially agree, they may come to agree through negotiations with their
+Furthermore, even if they are not on the same page, they may come to accept via negotiations or mediation.

 Mediation is a non-adversarial process in which the parties of a legal dispute attempt to work out a settlement of their case.
 A third party neutral facilitates communication, helps identify the interests of the parties and makes suggestions on possible solutions.
-The goal in family law mediation is to get the parents to put aside their differences, focus on their children and make a decision about their family issues without having to go through the expensive and time-consuming process of contesting the issue.
+The goal of family law mediation is to get the parents to put aside their differences and focus on their children.
+Moreover, divorce mediation also helps to avoid expensive court fees.

 In some jurisdictions, mediation is mandated by the court before a contested hearing can ensue.

-Some jurisdictions use what is called a “parenting agreement” to outline the parents’ plan on how they will designate parenting time and make decisions pertaining to the children.
-This agreement may take the place of a court order or be an alternative to a standard court order.
+A parenting agreement outlines how the parents will make decisions regarding their children.
+This arrangement may take the place of a court order or be an alternative to a standard court order.

 ·The general custody and living arrangements